CDE will be closed on Friday, July 3 for the Independence Day holiday.

 You are here

-The Standards and Instructional Support Team at CDE receives the questions below each year although the Field Analyst Support Team within the School Finance Office is the best office to answer specific questions.
+The Standards and Instructional Support Team at CDE receives the questions below each year although the School Auditing Office within the School Finance Office is the best office to answer specific questions.
 This office has provided web resources pertaining to pupil count.
 There is an Instructional Hours Guidance Resource that may also be useful for determining the statutory requirements for minimum days and minimum instructional hours.
 In additional to these resources, the FAQ below also shares statute regarding instructional time by subjects and general statute language related to hours of instruction.
 Please use all of this information to make local decisions regarding instructional time requirements.

 Q: Does CDE require a certain amount of instructional time in minutes or hours for different subjects?